copy and paste this google map to your website or blog!

 What is a content delivery network (CDN)? | How do CDNs work?
 At its core, a CDN is a network of servers linked together with the goal of delivering content as quickly, cheaply, reliably, and securely as possible In order to improve speed and connectivity, a CDN will place servers at the exchange points between different networks

-What Is a CDN (Content Delivery Network)? - Akamai A CDN is a group of geographically distributed servers that speed up the delivery of web content by bringing it closer to the location of the users accessing the content
+What Is a CDN (Content Delivery Network)? - Akamai What Is a CDN (Content Delivery Network)?
+A content delivery network (CDN) is a group of geographically distributed servers that speed up the delivery of web content by bringing it closer to where users are

 CDN (content delivery network) - TechTarget A CDN (content delivery network), also called a content distribution network, is a group of geographically distributed and interconnected servers They provide cached internet content from a network location closest to a user to speed up its delivery